cacophony-wj/LeS/README.md

 That said, I have been putting _NSFW_ content into games since the first _Nude Raider_ patch so I am familiar with it.

-While not as hard as Requiem, as packed as Living Skyrim, or as depraved as Lotus, if you want a basic Skyrim gameplay and sexual overhaul that offers many ways to have fun, you are welcome.
+While not as customized as TSO, as feature-rich as Living Skyrim, or as depraved as Lotus, if you want a basic Skyrim gameplay and sexual overhaul that offers many ways to have fun, you are welcome.
+And of course, there's CGO, LOTD, and Maids.

 ## A STRONG WARNING